szwacz/fs-jetpack/README.md

 // Finds all files which has 2015 in the name jetpack.find('my-work', { matching: '*2015*' });

+// Finds all '.txt' files inside 'foo/bar' directory and its subdirectories jetpack.find('foo', { matching: 'bar/**/*.txt' });
+// Finds all '.txt' files inside 'foo/bar' directory WITHOUT subdirectories
+jetpack.find('foo', { matching: 'bar/*.txt' });

-// Finds all .js files inside 'my-project' but excluding those in 'vendor' subtree. jetpack.find('my-project', { matching: ['*.js', '!vendor/**/*'] });
+// Finds all '.js' files inside 'my-project' but excluding those in 'vendor' subtree. jetpack.find('my-project', { matching: ['*.js', '!vendor/**/*'] });

 // Looks for all directories named 'foo' (and will omit all files named 'foo'). jetpack.find('my-work', { matching: ['foo'], files: false, directories: true });

+// Finds all '.txt' files inside 'foo' directory WITHOUT subdirectories
+jetpack.find('foo', { matching: './*.txt' });
+// This line does the same as the above, but has better performance
+// (skips looking in subdirectories) jetpack.find('foo', { matching: '*.txt', recursive: false });

 // Path parameter might be omitted and CWD is used as path in that case. var myStuffDir = jetpack.cwd('my-stuff');